Young Adam (film)

-Young Adam is a 2003 British erotic drama film written and directed by David Mackenzie and starring Ewan McGregor, Tilda Swinton, Peter Mullan, Ewan Stewart and Emily Mortimer.
+Young Adam is a 2003 neo-noir erotic drama film written and directed by David Mackenzie and starring Ewan McGregor, Tilda Swinton, Peter Mullan, Ewan Stewart and Emily Mortimer.
 The film is based on the 1954 novel of the same name by Alexander Trocchi.

+The film was released in the United Kingdom on 26 September 2003 by Warner Bros.
+Pictures.